-Cooperative Work Experience: Program in which students are awarded credit for knowledge gained through on-the-job experience during the semester oppolled.
+Cooperative Work Experience: Program in which students are awarded credit for knowledge gained through on-the-job experience during the semester enrolled.

-Independent Study: Designed to permit study not covered by regular catalog offerings; allows you to pursue projects under faculty advisement and supervision (see p.
-75).
+Independent Study: Designed to permit study not covered by regular catalog offerings; allows you to pursue projects under faculty advisement and supervision (see page 76).